- 14% response rate

 Teach, Learn, Share

 I can tell you many crazy stories (all true).
 I lived in Kenya for several months.
 I can talk about that.
 I've lived in Brasil for 9 months.
 I've worked with homeless teens, I think that's pretty interesting.
-I also do HIV/AIDS volunteer work with children.
+I also did volunteer work with children.
 Plenty of stories there!
-I'm currently looking into starting a career as a nurse.
 I love people that can tell a good story!
 Unfortunately I cannot teach you how to knit a sweater, I never learned that skill.

 Countries I’ve Visited

-Argentina, Austria, China, France, Germany, Italy, Netherlands, Peru, Switzerland, United Kingdom, United States, Venezuela
+Argentina, Austria, China, Dominican Republic, France, Germany, Italy, Mexico, Netherlands, Peru, Switzerland, United Kingdom, United States, Venezuela

 Countries I’ve Lived In